Search the Directory

 Berths: One 1,225-ft.
 (373.4 m.), 50-ft. deep (15.2 m.) container berth.
 Two 1,028-ft.
 (313.3 m.) container berths and one 1,071-ft.
 (326.4 m.) berth; 45-ft.
 (13.7 m.) drafts.

-Cranes: Four 50-long-ton super-post-Panamax ZPMC cranes.
-Four single-hoist and three dual-hoist 50-ton (50.8 mt.) post-Panamax container cranes; 12 rubber-tired gantry cranes.
+Cranes: Four 50-long ton new Super Post-Panamax cranes.
+Four single-hoist and three dualhoist 50-ton (50.8 mt) Post-Panamax container cranes; 16 rubber-tired gantry cranes (RTGs).

 Outside Storage: 134 acres (48.5 ha).

 Rail Access: Direct connection to the adjacent ICTF by CSXT and Canton Railroad.